 Applying fertilizer to your garden is a convenient and efficient way to provide nutrients to your plant.
 However, the process is not as simple as unloading a whole package onto your garden.
-In order to ensure that no fertilizer is wasted, you must learn how to fertilizer garden the right way.
+In order to ensure that no fertilizer is wasted, you must learn how to fertilize garden the right way.

 We know that fertilizer enables optimal plant growth, but why so?
 Whether your fertilizer is made of organic material like manure and cottonseed or manmade, they all work because of three essential chemical elements.
 Namely, these elements are nitrogen, phosphorus, and potassium.